lanl/augselfies/README.md

 # Installation

-First install pixi onto your machine.
+First install pixi onto your machine as well as a mirror of group-selfies (https://github.com/aspuru-guzik-group/group-selfies).
 Next, while in a directory for augselfies, run

 ```bash
 pixi install